childrenofhope/childrenofhope/about/teachers.md

   preschool board.
 I truly love this school and want to see all the best for this little place!
 </p>
 <p>
   I was married to my husband, Nathan, in 2012.
 We have 2 boys, Chase and Charlie.
-Chase is almost 6 and will be in 1st grade at Monte Vista next year.
+Chase is 9 years old and a 4th grader at Monte Vista.
 He attended Children of Hope for 3 years.
 He made some best friends for life in his time there.
-Charlie will be 4 in August and will be in the Pre-K extended day class next year.
-It will be a sad day to have no more kids of my own at Children of Hope after this year, but I am excited to meet new friends in my own classroom!!
+Charlie is 7 and is in 2nd grade at Monte Vista.
+He also attended COH for 3 years.
+Both boys play baseball and I enjoy coaching their teams.
 </p>
 <p>
   Outside of the classroom, I also am a consultant for Usborne Books & More because I love their